 5. Monitor and control resource allocation throughout the project life-cycle

-Use resource planning software to help you keep on top of resource allocation as the project progresses.
+Use a resource management tool like Float (👋) to help you keep on top of resource allocation as the project progresses.

 Specifically, you’d want to track key metrics related to resource constraints, including team utilization, resource availability, and time spent.